Skip to main content

 }

 For each street address, we can have several houses.
-As we see here, referencing the street entity from the house entity corresponds to a bigint value in the house table, with a foreign key constraint on the street table rowid.
-When declaring the foreign key, it's also possible to set another name, but specifying the reference as type: index my_street: street;.
+As seen here, referencing the street entity from the house entity corresponds to a bigint value in the house table, with a foreign key constraint on the street table rowid.
+When declaring the foreign key, it's also possible to set another name, specifying the reference as type: index my_street: street;.

-It's also possible to add joined indexes.
-By specifying key attribute1, attribute2; or index attribute1, attribute2;, we can index based on more than one column depending on whether this combination must be unique.
-For example, we know that there can be only one house with a specific number, so we make the following change into the entity:
+It's also possible to add composite indexes.
+By specifying key attribute1, attribute2; or index attribute1, attribute2;, we can index based on multiple columns, depending on whether this combination must be unique.
+For example, we know that there can only be one house with a specific number, so we make the following change to the entity:

 entity house {